Phantomawol/CTF-Helpful-Notes/README.md

 # CTF-Helpful-Notes
 Storing things that would help on CTFs.
 NOTE: I do not own these tools nor do I claim to.
 This is just a place to store tools I find useful to use on CTF events.
+If you are unsure how to use a tool listed below or one you found: Remember to use the -h command on a tool or read the man page.

 <h2>Tools</h2>